rashmika13/sei/computer-science/05-cs-divide-and-conquer-sorts/readme.md

 2. [Exercise: Implementing Merge Sort](exercises/MergeSort.js)
 3. [Exercise: Implementing Quick Sort](exercises/QuickSort.js)

-> **Note**: The myGA module contains a link to an exercise in CodePen. **The code in CodePen is the exact same as the code for the in-class exercises.** Try out the exercise in CodePen and see how far you can get with it.
+> **Note**: The myGA module contains a link to an exercise in CodePen. **The code in CodePen is the exact same as the code for the exercises.** Try out the exercise in CodePen and see how far you can get with it.
 Leave off where you get stuck and we'll review the solution in class.

 ## Learning Objectives
 By the end of this lesson, you will be able to: